Antherkiv/slate-plugins/README.md

 >
 > 1. Use lerna to manage and bootstrap monorepos.
 > 2. Intensive use of npx to take the command for npm root (as you can see and the only plugin writing yet I mean the prepare script command)
-> 3. Compile typescript and typescript xml with rollup.
+> 3. Compile typescript and typescript XML:like syntax with rollup.
 > 4. Use parcel for fast development (if it's useful please use it).

 ```console